creikey/sketch-fight/README.md

 `GODOT_HEADLESS_CMD` - path to godot headless binary command `BUTLER_CMD` - path to butler command, for exporting to itch

+do not put a period in the game name, as it screws up inserting "exe" on windows export

 ## build script conventions

  - lower case version of all caps constant is real updated value from environment